kkrick-sdsu/k8s-recipes/README.md

 If you did not do that, please do so prior to attempting to verify your kubectl installation.
 Should you run into any issues installing kubectl, please send us an email at itd-research.ci@sdsu.edu.

+## Getting the Recipes
+Each of the recipes will assume that you have a copy of the recipe.
+Below are two options for getting copies of the recipes.

-## Cloning this Repo
+### Cloning (or Forking) this Repo
 You can clone this entire repo if you would like to have a copy of all the recipes.
 You can then periodically perform a `git fetch` to check for updates, and you can download the updates with a `git pull`.
-- Note: A `git pull` may conflict with your local changes.
+- *Note*: A `git pull` may conflict with your local changes.
 If you wish to maintain your own changes, consider [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo instead.

 To clone this repo just follow these steps:
 1. Via commandline, navigate to where you want to clone this repo